mobot11/magic-card-creatures/README.md

 ### Dig deeper into the magic API

 The api doesn't work exactly as expected.
 I would expect adding `contains='imageUrl'` to only return cards with valid imageUrls.
 However, this did not seem to be the case.
 In the mean time I fetch the first 20 creature cards, but only display ones with images.
 Although this does not meet the requirements exactly, I figure displaying cards that contain images is the most important feature.
+I also excluded duplicates which reduces the amount of cards loaded.

 ### Adjust styles